 Skip to main content

-“I created a Facebook page, how to I get followers?”
+“I created a Facebook page, how do I get followers?”

 “I am on Facebook now, how do I get more business from Facebook?”